 All allegations of abuse must be taken seriously.
-If a vulnerable adult says or indicates he/she is being abused, you must react as soon as possible in line with the following procedures.
+If an adult at risk says or indicates he/she is being abused, you must react as soon as possible in line with the following procedures.
 Where there is uncertainty about whether the concern relates to abuse or misconduct, the DSO must first be consulted for advice on the most appropriate course of action.

-- Listen to the vulnerable adult as detailed above - Pass your concerns to the Social Work Department or the Police in the area where the abuse is alleged to have occurred immediately.
+- Listen to the adult at risk as detailed above - Pass your concerns to the Social Work Department or the Police in the area where the abuse is alleged to have occurred immediately.
 At the earliest opportunity, tell the DSO about the action taken - Make a full written record of what has been seen, heard and/or told as soon as possible.
-The information must include the name of the vulnerable adult, their age and date of birth, home address and telephone number, the nature of the allegation, any times or dates relevant, details of any witnesses to the incident(s), and your own details - Pass the record to the Social Work Department or the Police
+The information must include the name of the adult at riks, their age and date of birth, home address and telephone number, the nature of the allegation, any times or dates relevant, details of any witnesses to the incident(s), and your own details - Pass the record to the Social Work Department or the Police